yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 <!-- TODO: do we need to add example waterfalls here? -->

-# Minimal content
+# Minimal Content
-We talked earlier about properly splitting and prioritizing critical and non-critical content, but turns out that on the web there a third class of content: unneeded content.
+We talked earlier about properly splitting and prioritizing critical and non-critical content, but it turns out on the web there's a third class of content: unneeded content.

-## Don't download unused content
+## Don't Download Unused Content
-Due to the use of CSS frameworks, large JavaScript libraries, as well as simple code churn, content on the web tends of contain a large percentage of unused code.
+Owing to the use of CSS frameworks and large JavaScript libraries, as well as simple code churn, content on the web tends of contain a large percentage of unused code.
-There are many tools today that can help you spot such unused code as part of your build process and weed it out.
+There are many tools today that can help you spot such code as part of your build process and weed it out.

 [Puppeteer coverage API][Puppeteer] enables you to detect such unused content and take action on it.
-It is very easy to use such tools to see how much unused CSS and JavaScript you have on your page.
-It may not be as trivial to take action on those unused parts and delete them automatically, and I'm not aware of current tools which do that.
+It is very easy to use such tools to see how much unused CSS and JavaScript you have in your page.
+It may not be as trivial to take action on those unused parts and delete them automatically, and I'm not aware of any current tools that do that.
-But at the very least you should be able to use these tools to monitor the amount of unused JavaScript in your application.
+But at the very least you should be able to monitor the amount of unused JavaScript in your application.

 [puppeteer]: https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#class-coverage

-With that said, it's a bit tricky to use such tools to distinguish unused code from code that will be used later on in some user scenario.
+With that said, it's a bit tricky to distinguish unused code from code that will be used later on in some user scenario.
 That's probably the part that requires developer intervention and understanding of your application.
-But once you detect such code, it would probably be better to lazy load it when that scenario is likely to actually happen, rather than loading it upfront and penalize users for no reason.
+But once you detect such code, it would probably be better to lazy load it when that scenario is likely to happen, rather than loading it up front and penalize users for no reason.

-One caveat with such tools that use headless Chrome for unused code detection - they will declare polyfills for features implemented in Chrome and not implemented elsewhere as "unused code".
+One caveat with tools that use headless Chrome for unused code detection - polyfills for features implemented in Chrome and not implemented elsewhere will be declared as unused code.
 While that is technically true, that code is likely to still be needed in non-Chromium browsers.
 That is something worth keeping in mind when removing unused code.

 As always, it's significantly easier to make sure you don't get unused code into your site when you build it than it is to weed out unused code once you realize you have lots of it on your site.
-Finding out when each piece of code comes from and where it might be used can be a tiresome manual process.
-So avoid getting yourself into such scenarios by having proper coverage checks as part of your continuous integration and deployment process.
-That helps to make sure that whenever you incorporate a new library for that shiny new feature, you won't incorporate unneeded bloat along with it.
+Finding out where each piece of code comes from and where it might be used can be a tiresome manual process.
+Make proper coverage checks part of your continuous integration and deployment process.
+That helps to make sure you don't add unneeded bloat whenever you incorporate a new library for that shiny new feature.

-### But that unused content is cached, so that's perfectly fine, right?
+### But That Unused Content is Cached, so That's Perfectly Fine, Right?

 Well, not really.
-First of all, that content will not be cached for first visit users.
-Depending on your audience, that could be a large chunk of your users, and as they say, you only get one opportunity to make a first impression.
-That content will also not be cached whenever you update it, which is you should do fairly regularly, to avoid any [known security vulnerabilities][vulnerabilities] in popular libraries.
+First of all, that content will not be cached for first-time visitors.
+That could be a large chunk of your users, depending on your audience, and as they say, you only get one chance to make a first impression.
+The content will also not be cached whenever you update it, which you should do fairly regularly, to avoid any [known security vulnerabilities][vulnerabilities] in popular libraries.

 [vulnerabilities]: https://snyk.io/blog/77-percent-of-sites-still-vulnerable/

 On top of that, caches get evicted.
-Especially on mobile devices (where it matters most), unless your site is the most popular one that user visits, your precious resources may have made room for others.
-Having overly bloated resources (which take up more cache space) actually increases the chances of that happening.
-And even if the resource is in the cache, larger resources are more likely to be stored over multiple blocks, which on spinning-disk based caches may mean longer retrieval times.
+Particularly on mobile devices (where it matters most), unless your site is the most popular one a user visits, your precious resources may have made room for others.
+Having bloated resources (which take up more cache space) actually increases the chances of that happening.
+And even if the resource is in the cache, larger resources are more likely to be stored over multiple blocks, which on spinning-disk based caches might mean longer retrieval times.

 For JavaScript, extra code also means extra parsing costs.
 Some